 Woodland People Period: 3000 BC – 1000 A.D.

-“Despite the richer archaeological record, there are a number of problems impeding an understanding of Middle Great Lakes-St. Lawrence culture or Laurentian Archaic as it is commonly known.
+“Despite the richer archaeological record, several problems are impeding an understanding of Middle Great Lakes-St. Lawrence culture or Laurentian Archaic as it is commonly known.
 Foremost among the problems is the fact that the majority of site materials have been recovered from the surface of ploughed fields.
 Even when excavated, Middle Great Lakes-St. Lawrence culture site material is usually hopelessly intermixed with earlier and later archaeological debris“

 [Canadian Museum of History]